MatthewJin001/NonSingularHERW/README.md

 ## How to use
 ### Dependencies
 The code runs on Matlab R2023a without any additional dependencies.
-The necessary auxiliary functions can be found in the "auxiliary" folder.
+All necessary auxiliary functions and a simulated SCARA data are provided.

 ### Main Instructions
-To run the fusion calibration, call
+To perform the HE&RW calibration, taking the proposed pose-based method as an example, call
 ```
 [R_out,t_out,rnti]=HECfuse(RAin,tAin,RBin,tBin)
 ```